(Edited January 11, 2023; March 19, 2023)

 I was in a court action, representing myself, and this attorney was representing the other party.
 Because I was acting as my own attorney, I often dealt personally with him.
-Though he was one of the most obnoxious and arrogant of people I have dealt with, he had a fair share of legal wisdom and insight.
+Though he was one of the most obnoxious and arrogant of people I had ever dealt with, he had a fair share of legal wisdom and insight.

 I became adept at correctly filing motions with the court that caused the judge to at least take the motion seriously and rule on it.
 Though the judge rarely ruled in my favor, at least my successful navigation of the myriad of rules and regulations governing various legal filings was correct.

 I was wrong.
-Though I spent years studying the law, drafting legal documents with some success and learning the proper decorum required to represent myself in front of a judge, this attorney was correct: I did not know how to think like a lawyer.
+Though I spent years studying the law, drafting legal documents with some success and learning the proper decorum and procedure required to represent myself in front of a judge, this attorney was correct: I did not know how to think like a lawyer.

-As so often happens when our pride gets wounded, I immediately discounted his insightful words and chalked it up to his continuing agenda to make me look and feel like an inadequate fool.
-I learned attorneys hate dealing with self-represented litigants; it hurts their pride and many feel it is beneath them to deal with “little, uneducated, non-lawyer people.”
+As often happens when our pride gets wounded, I immediately discounted his insightful words and chalked it up to his continuing agenda to make me look and feel like an inadequate fool.
+I learned attorneys hate dealing with self-represented litigants; it hurts their pride and many feel it is beneath them to deal with “little, uneducated, non-lawyerly people.”